stashed/docs/docs/concepts/crds/restorebatch.md

 ## What is RestoreBatch

-A `RestoreBatch` is a Kubernetes `CustomResourceDefinition`(CRD) which allows you to restore multiple co-related components(workload, database, etc.) that were backed up via a `BackupBatch` under a single configuration.
+A `RestoreBatch` is a Kubernetes `CustomResourceDefinition`(CRD) which allows you to restore multiple co-related components(workload, database, etc.) together that were backed up via a `BackupBatch`.

 ## RestoreBatch CRD Specification